nuxxafk/nuxxafk.github.io/_posts/2024-01-01-Happy-New-Year.md

 This year is for personal and relationship growth.<br/> Mix in some professional growth in there. <br/>
-Old habits die hard but they die eventually.
+Old habits die hard but they die eventually. <br/>
+The cycle has to be broken in order for us to achieve things. <br/>

 I saY bye to non-essential things, non-essential people. <br/>
 This is a year to stay & lay low, so I can be propelled to greater heights.